 Think better,

-The Kedo Academy is your self-service platform for practicing brief coaching, self-coaching, and systemic facilitation techniques that help learn faster.
+The Kedo Academy is your self-service platform for practicing listening & coaching techniques that help address blocking, stressful or exhausting problems in efficient ways.

 With and without a coach.

-Join us on a journey to develop critical thinking, collective resilience, and effective people skills through a mutually beneficial model.
+Join us on an effort to develop better thinking and resilient interpersonal skills through a mutually beneficial model.

 Learn faster with the kedo ecosystem

 Embark on a continuous learning journey with the Kedo Academy and its community.
-Interactive courses, on-demand coaching and collaborative circles empower you to achieve professional and personal success faster.
+Interactive courses, on-demand coaching and ERA circles empower you to achieve personal and professional growth.

 With and without a coach.